-So, you should find out the current ratio for the company you're interested in and compare this to the industry average.
+So, you should calculate the current ratio for the company you're interested in and compare this to the industry average.
 If this current ratio is in line with the industry average, or if it's higher, then this is a good sign as the company is more likely to pay the creditor back.

 However, if it's lower than the industry average, then the company may be at a higher risk of bankruptcy.
 This may also be a sign of a poor management team.

-The debt ratio is a financial ratio that tells investors the proportion of a company's assets that are financed by company debt.
+The debt ratio is a financial ratio that tells investors the proportion of a company's assets that are financed by company debt:

 Debt ratio = Total debt / Total assets

-In this case, a higher ratio is actually worse because it illustrates that the company is putting itself at risk of default with its debt if interest rates were to rise suddenly.
+In this case, a higher ratio is worse because it illustrates that the company is putting itself at risk of default with its debt if interest rates were to rise suddenly.

 You should also follow these debt ratio measures: